djmitche/thespian/README.md

       mailboxName:
         kind: simple
         message-type: "Order"
-        import: my.package/path/to/mailboxes
-        type: Order
+        type: my.package/path/to/mailboxes.Order
 ```

-Here, `message-type` must match the message type used in the mailbox specification, and `type` must match the base name of the mailbox type in the package identified by `import`.
+Here, `message-type` must match the message type used in the mailbox specification, and `type` must give the base type of the mailbox.
-The `import` property may be omitted if it is the same as the package in which the actor is defined.
+The `type` parameter can be fully-qualified, as in the example, if it is defined in another package.
+If it is defined in the same pacakge, it can be a bare identifier.

 The Mailbox type of a simple mailbox has a `C` field giving the channel that will carry the messages.
 When building an actor, setting this field to a channel used by another actor instances will cause the actors to both read from the same channel, with the result that any message sent will reach only one of the waiting actors.